manomitbal/A-Star_PathPlanner_ROS/README.md

-# ROS Based A-Star path planning run on a simulator
+# ROS Based A-Star
+A-Star Path Planning executed on a simulator